marcelomnc/score-10pin-bowling/README.md

 ## Installation

-Clone this repository
+Clone this repository:

 ```bash
 git clone https://github.com/marcelomnc/score-10pin-bowling
 ```

-Cd into the cloned repository folder
+Cd into the cloned repository folder:

 ```bash
 cd score-10pin-bowling
 ```

-Build the project using maven
+Build the project using **maven**:

 ```bash
 mvn install
 ```

 Maven will create a folder with the name **target**.
-Cd into it
+Cd into it:

 ```bash
 cd target
 ```

-Inside it you will find the app's executable jar file
+Inside it you will find the app's executable jar file:

 ```bash
 ls -l